digitalocean/terraform-provider-digitalocean/docs/resources/app.md

   - `operator` - The operator to use.
 This is either of `GREATER_THAN` or `LESS_THAN`.
   - `window` - The time before alerts should be triggered.
 This is may be one of: `FIVE_MINUTES`, `TEN_MINUTES`, `THIRTY_MINUTES`, `ONE_HOUR`.
   - `disabled` - Determines whether or not the alert is disabled (default: `false`).
-  - `notifications` - Specification for alert destination.
+  - `destinations` - Specification for alert destination.
-    - `email` - Determines which emails receive alerts.
+    - `emails` - Determines which emails receive alerts.
 The emails must be team members.
 If not set, the team's email is used by default.
-    - `slack` - Determines which slack channels or users receive alerts.
+    - `slack_webhooks` - Determines which slack channels or users receive alerts.
 - `log_destination` - Describes a log forwarding destination.
   - `name` - Name of the log destination.
 Minimum length: 2.
 Maximum length: 42.
   - `papertrail` - Papertrail configuration.